nasa/harmony-service-example/README.md

 ## Building & deploying the Docker image

-1a.
-Build the Docker image (installs Harmony Service Library from its remote artifact repository):
+1. Build the Docker image (installs Harmony Service Library from PyPI):

         $ bin/build-image

+If the Docker build does not complete and or this breaks your local Docker environment, try increasing the memory allocated to your Docker environment.

-1b.
-If you'd like the Docker image to include a local version of the Harmony Service Library, set the `LOCAL_HSLP` environment variable to its location and build the image as in 1a:
+If you'd like the Docker image to include a local version of the Harmony Service Library, set the `LOCAL_SERVICE_LIB` environment variable to its location and build:

-        $ LOCAL_HSLP=../harmony-service-lib-py bin/build-image
+        $ LOCAL_SERVICE_LIB=../harmony-service-lib-py bin/build-image

 2. (Optional) Deploy (publish) the Docker image to Amazon ECR: